cskevint/hafh-web/faqs.md

 ### How do you handle emergencies? {.mt-4}

 If the emergency requires medical care, we would take the dog to the vet immediately.
 Close by, there are several 24-hour emergency vets within a 3-minute car ride.
 We then call the owner to let them the circumstances.
 If there is some sort of other emergency, a call to the owners would happen first.

 ### What do I need to bring with my dog for their stay? {.mt-4}

-You only need to bring the food and treats labeled with their name and instructions for each meal -- no beds, bowls or toys necessary.
+You only need to bring the food and treats labeled with their name and instructions for each meal -- no beds, bowls or toys are necessary.

 ### How do you handle dogs with special needs or behavior issues? {.mt-4}

 Each dog at our home receives individualized attention and care.
-Whether it’s a massage daily, extra cuddles, individual feeding time, or giving their medicine.
+Whether it’s a massage daily, extra cuddles, individual feeding time, or giving them their medicine.

 ### What is your cancellation policy? {.mt-4}

-We have a flexible cancelation policy of no fee incurred if 24-hour notice is given.
-For the Thanksgiving break and end of year holidays including Christmas and New Years, a three-day notice is required.
+We have a flexible cancellation policy: there is no fee if a 24-hour notice is given.

+For the Thanksgiving break and end of year holidays, including Christmas and New Years, a three-day notice is required.

 ### How do I book a stay for my dog? {.mt-4}

-We are flexible on booking, and can often receive same day requests.
-Text for each booking.
+<a href="/contactus.php" class="text-secondary">Contact us</a> for an initial meet-n-greet.
+From then on, we are flexible on booking, and can often receive same day requests -- just text us!

 ### What happens if there is a medical issue? {.mt-4}

-We guarantee if there is any issue with your dogs in our care, you have a money-back guarantee as well as payment for other issues.
+If there is any issue with your dogs in our care, you have a money-back guarantee for the stay as well as payment for other issues.

 ### How do I pay? {.mt-4}